This article was updated September 27 to include the findings of two YouTubers. The original article was published September 25.

 As others have noticed, Samulia also posted a comment on Tuesday claiming to have had a “realistic and detailed dream” about the display type and exact models of camera sensors used in “Seacliff/Arcata Standalone Headset”.

-The display is allegedly a Dual-Cell LCD from BOE with the same resolution as Quest 2 but an advanced backlight with pixel-level control, enabling OLED-like black levels without OLED’s black smear or manufacturability issues.
+The display is allegedly a Dual-Cell LCD from BOE with the same resolution as Quest 2 but an advanced backlight enabling OLED-like black levels without OLED’s black smear or manufacturability issues.

 There are allegedly three sensors on the exterior of the headset.
-A 4K 120FPS RGB camera for color passthrough & mixed reality, and two side-facing 1K near-infrared 120FPS cameras with laser constellation projection.
+A 4K 120FPS RGB camera for color passthrough & mixed reality, and two side-facing 1K near-infrared 120FPS cameras.
 This side facing sensor system is listed as used for head tracking, hand tracking, and controller tracking.
 And as with the later screenshot leaks, the controller was said to track itself using onboard IR cameras.

 As well as the exterior sensors there are allegedly two 480p 120FPS eye tracking cameras and two 400p 120FPS face tracking cameras.
 References to face & eye tracking calibration were found in the public Oculus Quest firmware earlier this month.